Mohit889/Basic-Calculator/README.md

 # Basic-Calculator
-It is practice project which is a simple calculator with basic functionalities.
+It is a simple calculator with basic functionalities.